jamesfolberth/stem-camp-deploy/nginx/README.md

      export OAUTH_CLIENT_SECRET=BBBBBBBBBBBBBBBBBBBBB
      ```

-     Note hat these are **secret**, and should not be pushed to a git repo or accessible for other users (hence the `chmod 700` when creating `/srv/jupyterhub` and why we source this file instead of hard-coding a config file in the repo).
+     Note that these are **secret**, and should not be pushed to a git repo or accessible for other users (hence the `chmod 700` when creating `/srv/jupyterhub` and why we source this file instead of hard-coding a config file in the repo).